morrislab-pc/lab_website/content/tutorials/model_fitting.md

 \\(\hat{\beta}_k\\) is the slope representing  the change in \\(Y\\) for a unit change in \\(X_k\\), i.e .the **regression coeffient** for the \\(k\\)th predictor.

+When there is more than one predictor, we are dealing with multiple linear regression.
+When there is more than one independent variable, the regression coefficients indicate the increase in the dependent variable  for a unit change in the independent variable, holding the other independent variables constant.

 You can use the `lm()` function in R to fit an OLS regression model, and the `summary()` function to obtain model parameters and summary statistics.

-### Statistical assumptions underlying OLS regression
+## Statistical assumptions underlying OLS regression

 - **Normality**: For fixed values of \\(X_{1 \dots n}\\), \\(Y\\) is normally distributed